 Ceramics instructor, Dean Hoegger, loves to say, "Yes!"
 He understands the therapeutic value of working with clay and encourages his students to explore this medium while discovering their creative talents.
 He fully supports the exploratory ideas of his students and mentors their independence, helping them find new ways to grow as artists.
 "Yes" will also become your favorite word after you've worked with this gifted and giving instructor.

-Our Photography in Black and White instructor Lindsey Przybylski received her BA from the University of Wisconsin-Green Bay.
+Our Photography instructor Lindsey Przybylski received her BA from UW-Green Bay.
 Her area of emphasis is in Photography and Graphic Design.
-Lindsey won the Academic Deans Award at this year’s Lawton Gallery Student Juried Show at the University of Wisconsin-Green Bay for her photograph A Silhouette of Emotion: A Series.
+Lindsey won the Academic Deans Award at this year’s Lawton Gallery Student Juried Show at UW-Green Bay for her photograph A Silhouette of Emotion: A Series.
 She has had a lifelong passion for photography.
 This summer she is looking forward to sharing that passion and all of her knowledge of photography with her students.
-This year will mark her second year with the Summer Art Studio.
+This year will mark her fifth year with the Summer Art Studio.

-Tom Wallestad, a Door County native, received his BA Degree from UW-Green Bay and earned his MFA in Computer Graphics from Syracuse University.
-He has been teaching cartooning, animation and multi-media classes for many years.
-His artwork offers interactive interpretations of visual and narrative structure that is comic book inspired.
-His unique body of work investigates perceptions of suggested space and reality in the form of a unique narrative medium.
+Tom Wallestad earned his BA from UW-Green Bay and his MFA in Computer Graphics from Syracuse University.
+He has taught and created cartoon illustrations and animations in multiple media for many years.
+His artwork explores interactive interpretations of the visual traits and narrative structures particular to the comic book medium.
+He investigates perceptions of suggested space and reality forming his own unique narratives.